Research

 “Social Processes and Collective Mobilization in the Online Extreme Right”

 Investigating how decentralized, leaderless online extremist communities produce collective mobilization and political violence despite the absence of formal organizational hierarchy.
-The dissertation develops a theory of collective mobilization in the online extreme right and tests it across three empirical chapters examining apocalyptic rhetoric on 4chan, the crystallization of ideology on a neo-fascist forum, and the “canonization” of violent attackers.
+Recent work examines apocalyptic rhetoric on 4chan and the crystallization of ideology within extremist forums.
 Uses transformer-based NLP, intervention analysis, interrupted time-series, network contagion analysis, and regression with novel datasets.

 - Committee: Andrew Q. Philips (co-chair), Jennifer Fitzgerald (co-chair), Alexandra Siegel